4 Electric Bike Stocks to Buy

 No. 2 Bird (NYSE: BRDS)

 There are two reasons that Bird can be considered an electric bike stock.
 First, it offers an electric bike for sale on its website.
 The BirdBike sells for $2,299.
 Second, it offers Bird Bikeshare.
 This is Bird’s brand new electric bike-sharing business that appears similar to what Uber and Lyft offer.
-As it’s very new, there is very little information available about this service.
-However, keep in mind that Bird was one of the fastest companies to reach a $2 billion valuation.
-Its management team has a history of moving quickly and efficiently.
-If you are looking for a potential electric bike stock to buy in 2022, Bird could be a great choice.
+The service was rolled out in Austin, Los Angeles, San Antonio and Milwaukee.
+It uses local bikeshare providers that were already in place, but allows you to book them through the Bird app.
+This will be an interesting electric bike stock to watch as the service is rolled out in more cities.

 Electric Bike Stocks No. 1 Harley Davidson (NYSE: HOG)